Gay Byrne: Personal life

 Byrne was married to Kathleen Watkins, formerly a well-known harpist.
 Watkins was also the first continuity announcer to appear on-screen on the opening night of Telefís Éireann on New Year's Eve in 1961.
 Byrne first met Watkins, a native of Saggart, County Dublin, in 1957.
 They married in Saggart Catholic church in 1964.
 The couple had two daughters, Suzy and Crona.
 The Byrne family lived on Howth Head in Dublin and in later years in Sandymount in Dublin.
 Byrne became a grandfather on 15 September 2004.

 Byrne relied on an accountant friend, Russell Murphy, to manage his finances, and was personally distraught when upon Murphy's death in 1986, it was found that most of his savings had been squandered, and this had been hidden from him.

-His interests included jazz.
-He continued to play jazz recordings on the radio during his "retirement".